shiranGinige/shiranginige.github.io/source/_posts/2016-03-23-alternative-way-to-test-emails-in-dev-and-test.markdown

 {% endcodeblock %}

-You should start seeing emails on your channel now
+You should start seeing emails in your slack channel now.

 {% img left /images/2016-03-23-alternative-way-to-test-emails-in-dev-and-test/slack-email-channel.png %}